Top 13 Weight Loss Tips from Wellaholic

 6. Avoid Overeating Fruits

 5 servings of fruit each day can be comparable to 52 grams of sugar!
-Unlike what many people think, the natural sugar in fruit is more or less similar to the sugar in soft drink and other pleasant drinks (about 50% sugar, 50% fructose).
+The sugar in fruit is similar to the sugar in soft drinks and sweet beverages.
+Both contain roughly equal amounts of sugar and fructose, around 50% each.

-Sugar from fruit can aversely impact your weight loss goals.
+Sugar from fruit can adversely impact your weight loss goals.
 Eating a lot of fruit will enhance your appetite and thereby slow your weight loss efforts.
 What’s a lot?
 That might vary as per your baseline insulin resistance, physical activity, and various other considerations.
-For the best outcomes, you might want to indulge in a fruit (e.g. an apple or a banana) as a treat, rather than part of your fat loss regime.

 7.The Relationship Between Beer and Tummy Fat: What You Need to Know